Ikaria: Archeological Museum of Kampos

-The Archaeological Museum, located in the village of Kambos, stands on a hill which was once the ancient fortress of Oinoe, and is immediately next to Agia Irini, Ikaria's oldest church.
+The Archaeological Museum, located in the village of Kampos, stands on the hill where ancient Oenoe also stood, and is immediately next to Agia Irini, the island's oldest standing church.
 The museum contains over 250 artifacts, including Neolithic tools, pottery vessels, clay statuettes, columns, coins, and carved headstones.

 Archeological Museum of Agios Kirykos

-Housed in the former lycee of Agios Kirykos, which was built by immigrant Ikarians living in America, the recently renovated neoclassical building dating to 1925 is the home of Ikaria's Archeological Museum as of 2014.
-This listed building will house all of Ikaria's most relevant finds and highlight the history and culture of the island in the facilities of a modern museum and research/conservation center.
+Housed in the former high school of Agios Kirykos, the island's capital, built by the Ikarian diaspora living in America, the recently renovated neoclassical building dating to 1925 is the home of Ikaria's Archeological Museum as of 2014.
+This listed building houses all of Ikaria's most relevant finds and highlights the history, cultural, commercial and social development and culture of the island, complete with multimedia displays and films.

-Complete with multimedia displays and films dedicated to the Myth of Ikaros and the ancient citadel of Drakano, the museum presents Ikaria's archeological findings and relates to the visitor an understanding of the cultural, commercial and social development of the settlements of ancient Ikaria throughout the course of the island's history.

-Folk & Historical Museum Of Agios Kirykos
+Folk and Historical Museum of Agios Kirykos

-Located in Agios Kirykos, The Folk & History Museum of Agios Kirykos in Ikaria was launched in July 2010, and is the result of the long efforts by Professor Themistocles Katsaros.
-Its mission is to preserve and promote Ikarian folklore, traditions and customs through its display of over 1,500 objects that reflect the history and heritage of Ikaria and its inhabitants.
+Opened in July 2010 in Agios Kirykos as the result of the long efforts by Professor Themistocles Katsaros, its mission is to preserve and promote Ikarian folklore, traditions and customs through its display of over 1,500 objects that reflect the history and heritage of Ikaria and its inhabitants.
 The museum exhibits items of cultural importance from the island, including dresses, textiles, household articles, pottery, agriculture and trade tools & instruments, photos, documents and many other objects.
 Of particular interest amongst the items displayed in the museum is the flag of the Free State of Ikaria (1912).
 Some of the exhibits have been organised thematically and chronologically, so that objects and images give visitors an idea of social and economic life in Ikaria from the 18th century to the 1970s, when traditional life still continued in the region.